Wilhelmsson History, Family Crest & Coats of Arms

 Wilhelmsson Spelling Variations

+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Wilhelmsson include Wilhelm, Wilhem, Wilhelmi (Latinized), Wilhelmy, Wilhelmus (Latinized), Wilhelms, Wilhelmsen (Holstein), Wilhalm ( Bavaria, Austria), Wilms (Friesland) and many more.

 Early Notables of the Wilhelmsson family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Wilhelmsson Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Wilhelmsson Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Wilhelmsson family to the New World and Oceana
+Migration of the Wilhelmsson family

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Wilhelmsson or a variant listed above: John Wilhelm, who emigrated to America in 1709; Jacob Wilhelmus arrived in Philadelphia in 1727; and was followed by Johannes Wilhelm in 1728; Johann Frantz Wilhelm in 1737.